Azure/aks-engine/examples/networkpolicy/README.md

 If deploying on a K8s 1.8 or later cluster, then egress policies are also supported!

-To understand how to deploy this template, please read the baseline [Kubernetes](../../docs/tutorials/deploy.md) document, and use the appropriate **kubernetes-calico-[azure|kubenet].json** example file in this folder as an api model reference.
+To understand how to deploy this template, please read the baseline [Kubernetes](../../docs/tutorials/deploy.md) document, and use the appropriate **kubernetes-calico-[azure|kubenet].json** example file in this folder as an API model reference.

 ### Post installation